hibernating-rhinos/RavenFS/Docs/markdown/http-api/index.markdown

-# HTTP API - Overview
+# HTTP API

-RavenDB provides an HTTP API for accessing and manipulating data on the server.
-This API sits next to the C# Client API, providing most of the same functionality, but with a platform agnostic, web friendly interface.
-Using the HTTP API, it's possible to write a fully functioning RavenDB application using just Javascript and HTML.

-As part of being web friendly, the HTTP API follows commonly understood RESTful principles.
-For example, database documents are addressable resources via unique URLs and those resources can be acted upon using the HTTP verbs GET, PUT, POST and DELETE.

-However, while being RESTful is a goal of the HTTP API, it is secondary to the goal of exposing easy to use and powerful functionality such as batching and multi-document transactions.
+RavenFS provides an HTTP API for managing file system via HTTP requests.
+It makes an access to the Raven file system client platform independed.
+The offered client APIs (C# API and HTTP) provide the same functionality.

-The remaining sections of this documentation explain how to use this HTTP API to build powerful web applications.
-Throughout these sections example request and responses are shown.
-These requests were created using the powerful command line tool, curl.
-More details about curl can be found at: [http://curl.haxx.se/docs/manual.html](http://curl.haxx.se/docs/manual.html)
+The documentation contained in this chapter explains how to use this HTTP API to communicate with RavenFS server.
+Examples show how to create appropriate requests and responses returned by the server.
+To create requests cURL tool has been used.
+More details about cURL can be found at: [http://curl.haxx.se/docs/manual.html](http://curl.haxx.se/docs/manual.html).

 {FILES-LIST/}